 Once you find yourself in a situation where the rules of engagement have been met and someone has opened an argument against you, it’s your job to close it.
 You’re a peaceful warrior, and you walk softly, but you also carry a big stick, and sometimes you have to use it.

 But not all arguments are created equal and you need a different close for each type of argument.
 The three key closes are the tease, the professional close, and the hard close.

 The tease is for when the girl you’re dating thinks she can say something cute and try to bust through your frame.
-Since you only spend your time with sweet, submissive girls who like alpha males, this doesn’t happen very often.
+Since you only spend your time kind women who like masculine guys this doesn’t happen very often.
 And when it does, it’s not a big deal.

 The tease when done playfully, and without malice is a beautiful thing.
 This is not a “neg”, a neg is an insult, a tease is still a term of endearmeent.
 When you tease a girl you’re not actually breaking rapport.

 The professional close is the close you use at work, in your own business, or in public when you want to maintain your honor, without becoming the social violator.

 My advice is to start your own business and I feel sorry for any guy who has to be subjected to colleagues for 50 hours a week talking about sportsball.
 Some of the most negative people I’ve met were people I worked with.

 The same applies to your own business.
 Being a benevolent dictator of the walled garden that is RLD, I censor most of the negative comments on my site, but for the sake of instruction, I’ll respond to some negative comments in a professional way because I think other guys can benefit from the back and forth.

 Ultimately, I want to keep things positive and lead by example.
 Because in business you want to present the best version of yourself.